Sport in Chennai

-Cricket is the most popular sport in Chennai.
+Cricket is amongst the popular sports in Chennai.
 The M. A. Chidambaram Stadium is one of the oldest cricket stadiums in India and has been the venue for many notable milestones in the history of Indian cricket.
-Tennis, field hockey, football and formula racing and squash are the other popular sports.
-The city hosts an ATP tennis event, the Chennai Open.
-Chennai has a rich legacy in chess and has produced many well-known chess players, the most notable of them being Viswanathan Anand, the former multiple World Chess Champion.
+Other sports played include tennis, field hockey, football, motor racing and squash.
+Chennai has a rich legacy in chess and has produced many well-known chess players, the most notable of them being Viswanathan Anand.